pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ### 5.3: Test CRUD Operations

-**Create a Todo:**
+**Create a To Do:**
 1. Enter a title: "Learn Bob"
 2. Enter a description: "Complete all three labs"
-3. Click "Add Todo"
+3. Click "Add To Do"
-4. ✅ Todo appears in the list
+4. ✅ To Do appears in the list

 **Mark as Complete:**
-1. Click the "Complete" button on a todo
+1. Click the "Complete" button on a To Do
-2. ✅ Todo shows as completed (strikethrough or checkmark)
+2. ✅ To Do shows as completed (strikethrough or checkmark)

-**Delete a Todo:**
+**Delete a To Do:**
-1. Click the "Delete" button on a todo
+1. Click the "Delete" button on a To Do
-2. ✅ Todo is removed from the list
+2. ✅ To Do is removed from the list

 **Refresh Page:**
 1. Refresh the browser
-2. ✅ Todos persist (stored in database)
+2. ✅ To Dos persist (stored in database)

 ### 5.4: Check Browser Console